cdaringe/ripcord/README.md

 `npm install --save-dev ripcord`

-immediately on install, ripcord will inject its rules into your project.  what else can `node_modules/.bin/ripcord --help`
+immediately on install, ripcord will inject its rules into your project.  what else can it do?

+`node_modules/.bin/ripcord --help`

 pro tip: you can `[sudo] npm i -g ripcord` and run `ripcord [cmd]` in your project _after_ you have installed it locally, and just run `ripcord` from the project root.
 Even if there's a version mismatch, fear-not, your locally installed version will be run!